Furnished or unfurnished: What's the best choice for letting a property?

 What are the differences between unfurnished and furnished properties?

-If a property is let furnished, ensure the furniture supplied meets legal safety standards, including fire safety regulations, where all fabric furniture such as sofas, have labels proving that they meet this standard.
+If a property is let furnished, a landlord must ensure the furniture supplied meets legal safety standards, including fire safety regulations, where all fabric furniture such as sofas, have labels proving that they meet this standard.
 If a property is advertised as fully furnished, tenants often expect to have cooking utensils, crockery and a TV provided too.

 The benefits of letting a furnished property

 Letting a furnished property can offer several advantages for landlords.
 Firstly, it can be more attractive to potential tenants who are looking for convenience or who are in a transitional phase of their life and do not want the expense of furnishing their home, such as young professionals.
 Furnished properties can also often generate higher rents, providing landlords with potentially higher returns on their investment.
-Additionally, the cost of the furniture can sometimes be written off as a tax-deductible expense, providing financial incentives.
+Additionally, the cost of replacement furniture can sometimes be written off as a tax-deductible expense, providing financial incentives.
 Once the tenancy has ended, the furniture is still owned by the landlord so this could be sold or used in a future tenancy.
 A property may also be let faster than an unfurnished property, depending on the location, tenant profile and property type.

 The benefits of letting an unfurnished property

 Unfurnished properties also come with their own set of benefits.
-They are often easier to manage as landlords do not need to worry about maintaining, repairing, or replacing furniture and appliances.
+They are often easier to manage as landlords do not need to worry about maintaining, repairing, or replacing furniture.
 This can result in cost savings both initially and over time.
 Unfurnished properties can also appeal to a different tenant profile, such as families or long-term tenants who already have their furniture and prefer to make the space their own.
 Unfurnished properties can also often have lower insurance premiums as there is less content to cover.

 Get in touch